lizTheDeveloper/Interview-Prep/README.md

 		a. box with water and a boat, throw something off boat - water level rise or fall or stay the same?
 	d.
 Problems in the Real World

-	Excercise Design
+	Unit Design
 		Brain Teasers as a module is designed to familiarize students with the process of solving something that does not involve using code.
 Problems around estimation, order of magnitude, and problems that involve computer science concepts without computers.
 Teaching students to spot computer science problems in the real world will help them come across better in interviews, and teach them not to get stuck by problems whose solution is not obvious.
-The idea of real-world problems being solved mathematically will be best absorbed by students with a strong math background, but all students should be able to benefit from this course.
+The idea of real-world problems being solved mathematically will be best absorbed by students with a strong math background, but all students should be able to benefit from this unit.
 	Suggested Reading
 		Kahn Academy
 			Basic Algebra